RSS

 Languages spoken in Europe, North Africa and the Middle East in 600g (as of 2021)

-"The settlement of the southern section of the Earthen settlement began no later than the middle of the 7th century.
+"The settlement of the southern section of the Earthen settlement in Ladoga began no later than the middle of the 7th century.
 Wooden structures have not been preserved there, unlike the western section, so it is not possible to conduct dendrochronological research and set an exact date, "said Marianna Kulkova, associate professor of the Department of Geology and Geoecology of the Russian State Pedagogical University named after A.I.
 Herzen in April 2023[3].

 Work on radiocarbon dating of archaeological finds was carried out by the Russian State Pedagogical University named after A.I.
 Herzen in the framework of cooperation between the university and the Institute of the History of Material Culture of the Russian Academy of Sciences.